Light new physics and the $\tau$ lepton dipole moments: prospects at Belle II

 For a scalar $\phi$ we consider the following interactions,

 whereas for a vector $X_\mu$ we consider the following set of interactions, allowing for a possible anomalous Chern--Simons term:

 Given this set of interactions, we then compute the contributions of such new states to the dipole moments $a_\tau$ and $d_\tau$, as well as their contributions to form factors $F_{2,3}(q^2)$, see Fig.~\ref{fig:RepFeynmanDiagrams} for a representative set of diagrams.
-Explicit expression will be provided in Ref.~\cite{HofLev25tbp}.
+Explicit expressions are provided in Ref.~\cite{Hoferichter:2025zjp}.

 Assuming a given future sensitivity on $\Re F_{2,3}(s_B)$ and $\Im F_{2,3}(s_B)$ of $10^{-6}$, we can then estimate the sensitivity of Belle II to $a_\tau$ and $d_\tau$ at the CM energy $\sqrt{s_B}= 10.58\GeV$.
 Our key results are displayed in Fig.~\ref{fig:Money_Plots}.
 The first important observation is that due to $s_B>4m_\tau^2$, the form factors $F_{2,3}$ always develop an imaginary part.
 This is an important point that marks a fundamental difference between the light and the heavy NP case.
 Indeed, local, heavy NP (in the SMEFT sense) leaves a print exclusively on the real part of form factors, which can only be accessed provided that polarized electron beams are available and upon subtracting two asymmetries.
-On the other hand, if NP is light and generates non-local effects, it has an impact on the imaginary part of form factors.
+On the other hand, if NP is light and generates nonlocal effects, it has an impact on the imaginary part of form factors.
 This class of effects is more easily accessible experimentally, as it does not require polarized beams and only relies on the measurement of the normal asymmetry.